-These unaudited consolidated financial statements as at and for the year ended March 31, 2015 have been prepared in accordance with the International Financial Reporting Standards and its interpretations ("IFRS") issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements as at and for the year ended March 31, 2018 have been prepared in accordance with International Financial Reporting Standards and its interpretations (“IFRS”), as issued by the International Accounting Standards Board (“IASB”).

 (b) Basis of measurement

-- Defined benefit and other long-term employee benefits; and
+iv.
+Defined benefit and other long-term employee benefits

 (c) Functional and presentation currency

-The unaudited consolidated financial statements are presented in Indian rupees, which is the functional currency of the parent company and all its subsidiaries which is the currency of the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in Indian rupees, which is the functional currency of the parent company and the currency of the primary economic environment in which the entity operates.
 All financial information presented in Indian rupees has been rounded to the nearest million except share and per share data.

-ii) Income taxes: The Company's two major tax jurisdictions are India and the U.S., though the Company also files tax returns in other foreign jurisdictions.
+ii) Income taxes: The Group’s two major tax jurisdictions are India and the U.S., though the Group also files tax returns in other foreign jurisdictions.
 Significant judgments are involved in determining the provision for income taxes, including the amount expected to be paid or recovered in connection with uncertain tax positions.
-Also refer to Note 15.
+Also refer to Note 17.

-iii) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
-Specifically, the Company estimates the uncollectability of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
+iv) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
+Specifically, the Group estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances may be required.
-The stock compensation expense is determined based on the Company's estimate of equity instruments that will eventually vest.
+The stock compensation expense is determined based on the Group’s estimate of equity instruments that will eventually vest.

 3. Significant accounting policies